How To: Build An Image Map with CSS

-In the days of Web 1.0, a collection of links like this could be built by splicing up your image up with links on each graphic, then trying to sew it all back together with a table.
+In the days of Web 1.0, a collection of links like this could be built by splicing up your image with links on each graphic, then trying to sew it all back together with a table.
 It could also be accomplished by utilizing an image map but that usually requires a tool to build out the coordinate system.
-Utilizing Cascading Style Sheets makes this a ton easier… no splicing images and no trying to find a tool to build your coordinate system!

-2. Upload your image to a directory that’s relative to your CSS.
+1. Upload your image to a directory that’s relative to your CSS.
 In WordPress, this can be done easiest by placing it in an images folder in your theme directory.

-3. Add your HTML.
+2. Add your HTML.
 It’s nice and simple… a div with three links in it:

->div id="subscribe">
+<div id="subscribe">

->a id="rss" href="[your feed link]" title="Subscribe with RSS">>span class="hide">RSS>/span>>/a>
+<a id="rss" href="[your feed link]" title="Subscribe with RSS"><span class="hide">RSS</span></a>

->a id="email" href="[your email subscribe link]" title="Subscribe with Email">>span class="hide">Email>/span>>/a>
+<a id="email" href="[your email subscribe link]" title="Subscribe with Email"><span class="hide">Email</span></a>

->a id="mobile" href="[your mobile link]" title="View Mobile Version">>span class="hide">Mobile>/span>>/a>
+<a id="mobile" href="[your mobile link]" title="View Mobile Version"><span class="hide">Mobile</span></a>

-/* background image block */
+#subscribe { /* background image block */

 display: block;